rems-project/cn-tutorial/docs/getting-started/tutorials/verif-lists.md

 --8<--
 ```

-{{ todo("TODO: BCP: The 'return != NULL' should not be needed, but to remove it
+{{ todo("BCP: The 'return != NULL' should not be needed, but to remove it
 we need to change the callers of all the allocation functions to check
 for NULL and exit (which requires adding a spec for exit).") }}